 If you’re just starting on your journey to eating a no processed food diet (aka real food diet or whole foods diet), that’s awesome.
 You’re right where I was not too long ago.

 If you’re ready to cut out processed food, you might be wondering…what else there is to eat?
 What is real food?
 What do you look for at the store?
 Where’s the best place to start?
 Is there a way to make all of this easier?
 This post will walk you through what’s in and what’s out, as well as an easy way to get it.
 Hint: You don’t have to leave your house.

 What is “Real food”?

 First, let’s talk about what I mean by “real food”.
 The blog 100 Days of Real Food has some great information on how they define real food.
-My definitions are listed below.
+My (slightly altered) definitions are below.

 There’s a pretty large spectrum of what’s okay, what’s better, and what’s best.
 If you want a helpful cheat-sheet about understanding meat, dairy and egg labels (based on US label regulations), I have an awesome printable cheat sheet in the resource library!
 Sign up here to get the password.

 Real food : what to look for

 When you’re shopping for real food, here’s what you should look for.

 First of all, you should be eating a lot of vegetables.
 Shoot for half your plate being vegetables, a quarter protein, and a quarter grains/carbs.
 That might be drastically different from what your plate looks like now.
 If it is, gradually add extra vegetables to your meals until you get there.

 Read the Labels